-Provide free support, counseling and referral services to youth in the Evergreen and surrounding mountain area communities and support the process of education and raised awareness of social, emotional and mental health issues.
+Provide free support, counseling and referral services to youth in the Jefferson, Clear Creek and surrounding mountain area communities and support the process of education and raised awareness of social, emotional and mental health issues..

-Let the Leanin.team counselors empty our teenager’s emotional “backpacks”, co-create a healthy perception of themselves and their environment and teach skills and tools to empower them to resolve issues when they arise and become resilient!
+Let the Leanin.team counselors empty our teenager’s emotional “backpacks”, co-create a healthy perception of themselves and their environment and teach skills and tools to empower them to resolve issues so they can arise and become resilient!

 Signs which may indicate your teenager could benefit from our services: